 It was an eventful year for the broker, which announced its merger with Willis Towers Watson in March 2020, right as the COVID-19 pandemic was shutting down many economies across the world.
-On the back of these major developments, Aon has fared relatively well, reporting a 3% increase in total revenue to $3 billion, including organic revenue growth of 2% for Q4, while total revenue for the year came in flat at $11 billion and included organic revenue growth of 1%.
+On the back of these major developments, Aon has fared relatively well, reporting a 3% increase in total revenue to US$3 billion (around NZ$4.2 billion), including organic revenue growth of 2% for Q4, while total revenue for the year came in flat at US$11 billion (around NZ$15.4 billion) and included organic revenue growth of 1%.

-Additionally, net income from continuing operations attributable to Aon shareholders in the fourth quarter came in at $524 million, or $2.27 per share, compared to $374 million, or $1.58 per share, in the prior year.
-Other key figures included operating margin, which increased to 24.0% for Q4 and 25.1% for the full year, while EPS (adjusted for certain items) increased by 4% to $2.62 for the quarter and by 7% to $9.81 for the year.
+Additionally, net income from continuing operations attributable to Aon shareholders in the fourth quarter came in at US$524 million, or US$2.27 per share, compared to US$374 million, or US$1.58 per share, in the prior year.
+Other key figures included operating margin, which increased to 24.0% for Q4 and 25.1% for the full year, while EPS (adjusted for certain items) increased by 4% to US$2.62 for the quarter and by 7% to US$9.81 for the year.

-The broker also repurchased 8.5 million Class A Ordinary Shares for approximately $1.8 billion over the course of the year, with 3.9 million shares bought back in the fourth quarter.
+The broker also repurchased 8.5 million Class A Ordinary Shares for approximately US$1.8 billion over the course of the year, with 3.9 million shares bought back in the fourth quarter.

 Across specific segments, Aon’s Commercial Risk Solutions saw organic revenue growth of 4% in Q4, which was reflected across most major geographies, and was driven by “strong retention and management of the renewal book portfolio,” according to the results release.
 Reinsurance Solutions meanwhile saw organic growth of 12%, while Retirement Solutions and Data & Analytics Services both saw declines, by 2% and 8% respectively.
 Finally, Aon’s Health Solutions reported modest organic revenue growth of 2%.